 Any time tennis fans get together the conversation sooner or later turns to the question of who is the greatest player of them all.
 Such discussions are intriguing but too often they focus on recent players, and many fans are woefully unaware of the more distant history of the game.
 In fact, the sport has a rich past stretching all the way back to its inception, beginning with the very first Wimbledon in 1877.
 There is also a tendency to leave the decision as to who is the GOAT, the "greatest of all time," to experts' opinions of where players fall on some made-up list or how they fare in an imaginary tournament.

 We think a lot is lost by ignoring past history, particularly what players actually put into the record books.
 In this somewhat more factual exercise we're going to sidestep opinions and unprovable speculations on greatest and instead try to track down the "most accomplished" male players based strictly on recorded achievements.
+(I leave it to others to perform the same office for female players.)
 In the process we'll try to bridge that greatest of divides, the one between pre- and post- open eras.
 For the attention span challenged, who just have to have the answer without the words, whys and wherefores, jump ahead here.